 It is important to be aware of the signs of sleepy driving in order to avoid some of the negative reasons that you should not ride a motorcycle if you have not slept enough.
 It may sound obvious, but if you feel like you are dozing off or falling asleep, then be sure to pull over for a nap or avoid riding altogether if possible.

 Another sign of drowsy driving is frequent yawning.
 You may also feel like your eyes are tired or that it is hard to keep them open.
 This may feel like you are blinking more than normal as well.
 You may begin to drift around your lane or even into other lanes.

 Another sign that may be less obvious is the affect sleepiness can have on your memory of driving.
 If you do not remember the last few miles, then you may want to pull over.
 You may also have a tendency to miss road signs or exits when you are excessively tired.
 Finally, it may be harder than normal to maintain a safe speed or distance from other vehicles on the road.

 Other Causes of Sleepy Riding

 Other than a lack of sleep, there are other causes of sleepy riding.
 Sleep disorders like sleep apnea can make it hard to be fully aware because these disorders interrupt healthy sleeping patterns.
 Alcohol can also lead to sleepiness or drowsiness and should always be avoided before and during motorcycle rides.
 Some medications also have a similar effect.
-Read more to find out all you need.

 Auto accidents caused by sleepiness most often occur between 12 am and 6 am.
 However, they can happen at any time, and it is always important to be aware of your own state when you are deciding whether it is a good time for a motorcycle ride.